srinathLN7/learn-haskell/monads/README.md

-# Monads
+# Monad
-Monads reduce boilerplate code needed for common operations (such as dealing with undefined values or fallible functions, or encapsulating bookkeeping code).
+A monad reduces boilerplate code needed for common operations (such as dealing with undefined values, fallible functions, or encapsulating book keeping code).
-Haskell use monads to turn complicated sequences of functions into succinct pipelines that abstract away control flow, and side-effects
+Haskell use monads to turn complicated sequences of functions into succinct pipelines that abstract away control flow, and side-effects.

 ### Output